 It indicates that your neural circuits are working!

 Don’t freak out if you experience spasticity.
-Spasticity is a good sign of recovery from spinal cord injury!
+Spasticity is a sign of recovery from spinal cord injury!

 Like pain after spinal cord injury, it’s an indicator of your neural circuits reawakening or recircuiting.